stringparser/parth/readme.md

 </p>
 <br>

-path to regexp madness not only for an url
+path to regexp madness not only for urls

 ## usage